Cellardyke, FifeGuest Rating

 Please note: Prices are calculated based on your party size at the time of booking.
 If your party size changes for any reason after booking please let us know so we can ensure the accommodation provided meets your exact requirements.

 'We had a fantastic few days here just wish we could have stayed longer.
-Sadly no Dolphins but my children loved playing in the sea at the bottom of the garden.
-The cottage is lovely.'
+Sadly no dolphins but my children loved playing in the sea at the bottom of the garden.'